Restaurants in crisis: Customers refuse to pay the high price

 How do prices influence restaurateurs’ decisions?

 Prices in a restaurant are not set arbitrarily.
-Restaurateurs must adapt them based on several factors: the cost of raw materials, fixed expenses, and staff salaries.
-However, the rise in these costs poses a real dilemma for restaurants.
-How can they justify a price adjustment without losing customers?
+Restaurateurs must adapt them based on several factors: the cost of raw materials, fixed charges, and personnel salaries.
+However, the increase in these costs poses a real dilemma for restaurants.
+How to justify a price adjustment without losing customers?

-The answer is not simple, but precise communication about the reasons for the increase could help them maintain a loyal clientele.
-Restaurateurs must balance what they want to offer and what customers are willing to spend, all while keeping in mind:
+The answer is not simple, but clear communication about the reasons for the increase could help them maintain a loyal clientele.
+Restaurateurs must find a balance between what they wish to offer and what customers are willing to pay, while keeping in mind:

-• The necessity to explain price increases through the customer experience.
+• The need to explain price increases through the customer experience.

-• The possibility of adjusting portions to give a better perception of value.
+• The possibility of adjusting portions to provide a better perception of value.

-• The promotion of fixed-price menus to reassure budget-conscious clientele.
+• The promotion of fixed-price menus to reassure a budget-conscious clientele.

 What alternatives do customers choose to avoid paying high prices?

 Faced with the pressure of high prices in restaurants, many customers are turning to other alternatives.
-Cafés-bakeries, for example, are increasingly emerging as a popular option, providing a friendly atmosphere while remaining affordable.
-Customers appreciate this hybridization that combines the spirit of cafés and bakeries with reasonable prices.
+Cafés-bakeries, for example, are increasingly establishing themselves as a popular option, providing a friendly setting while remaining affordable.
+Customers appreciate this hybridization that combines the spirit of a café and a bakery with reasonable prices.

-Customers are seeking more choices, especially as fast food and takeout meals become popular options.
+Customers are looking for more choices, especially as fast food and takeaway dishes become favored options.
 They want a quality experience without the cost associated with dining out at a restaurant.
 In times of crisis, consumers are getting creative and turning to:

 • Homemade meals.